chandler-barlow/Node-Excercise-Tracking-API/README.md

 # Excercise Tracker

 This is a node app to track strength training progress.
-I built it specifically for tracking my own progress at the gym.
-While I built it for myself, anyone who wants to fork this app and play around with it themselves is more than able to.
-The whole project is set to run inside Docker containers so setting it up yourself is pretty easy!
+I built it specifically for tracking my own progress at the gym but it's a pretty general api setup.
+Feel free to fork and add to the app.
+If you download a copy and want to run it the whole project is set to run inside Docker containers!
+Getting it to run on your machine should be pretty easy!

 ### If you want to mess around with the app